spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/handling-uploads-with-livewire-3.md

 In your Livewire component you must:
 - use the `Spatie\MediaLibraryPro\Livewire\Concerns\WithMedia` trait
 - add a public property `$images` that we can bind to upload to (you can use any name you want)
+- pass the Eloquent model that the collection is saved on to the component, in this case `$blogPost`

 Here is an example component: